 Figure 4

-Structure of the DTP and its subgroups (see document WLTP-DTP-01-14)
+Structure of the DTP and its subgroups

 24. A more detailed overview for the scope of activities of each subgroups is presented in the next paragraphs.
 Section E (test procedure development), below, contains details on the development of the test procedure.